alexandremendoncaalvaro/soft-power-button-raspberry/README.md

 # Soft power button for Raspberry Pi

-Easy install a soft power button on Raspbery Pi
+Easily install a soft power button on Raspbery Pi

 # Background

-Like ATX Power supply purpose on PCs, we need to avoid corrupted or lost data when turn off devices with embedded operating system environments.
+Like ATX Power supply purpose on PCs, we need to avoid corrupted or lost data when turning off devices with embedded operating system environments.
 So, this is a simple way to install and use a similar resource for Raspberry Pi with Raspbian.

 ## Requirements:
 * Raspberry Pi with Raspbian
-* Push button (with or without LED)
+* Push-button (with or without LED)

->If your button have LED use a resistor
+>If your button have LED use a resistor to drop-down current
-Use this to calculate the resistor: https://www.hobby-hour.com/electronics/ledcalc.php
+Use this to calculate the resistor value: https://www.hobby-hour.com/electronics/ledcalc.php

 ## Hardware connection